james-millner/micronaut-mastermind-cli/README.md

 My original attempt for this challenge on the evening can also be found on github, which was a collaboration between myself, Zahir Ahmed & Sep Russell. (https://github.com/james-millner/Mastermind)

 After the event I thought I'd spend a little more time on the challenge and do some refactoring, generally playing around with some more code!
+Which lead to the creation of this repository.

-This lead me to develop a solution in Micronaut, as an intended CLI tool to play Mastermind.
+This solution has been created in Micronaut, as an intended CLI tool to play Mastermind.

 For reference see: